 Duties of the Employer

-The following duties to be carried out by the employer are explained below:
+The following duties to be carried out by the employer:

 - To estimate and pay the annual bonus as required under the Act.